vondoRishi/clearnightskynearme/README.md

 ## Setup

 This depends on [owmr](https://crazycapivara.github.io/owmr/) package which further depends on [openweathermap.org](https://openweathermap.org/api/) .
-User needs to register and get their own api key.
-Then follow below instruction to setup the api key.
+User needs to register and get their own api key (api_key).
+Then follow below instruction to pass your registered api_key.

 ## Example